Please contact us if you would like access to Modern Slavery Act statements from previous years.

 Astellas Pharma Europe Ltd. Registered in England and Wales number 02486792 with registered office at 300 Dashwood Lang Road, Bourne Business Park, Addlestone, KT15 2NX United Kingdom.

-Astellas Pharma Ltd. Registered in England and Wales number 00787610 with registered office at 300 Dashwood Lang Road, Bourne Business Park, Addlestone, KT15 2NX United Kingdom.
+Astellas Pharma Ltd. Registered in England and Wales number 00787610 with registered office at 300 Dashwood Lang Road, Bourne Business Park, Addlestone, KT15 2NX, United Kingdom.